byuidatascience/data4benfords/data.md

 ## A full dataset of the 2010's payments data of a division of a West Coast utility company.

-The data is called untility_data.
+The data is called utility_data.

 ### Description